Auditory processing & reading problems.

-Auditory processing disorder is often connected to weak language skills, but it also undermines a child's awareness of phonics and reading comprehension, two critical skills.
-These problems are sometimes called phonological processing disorder.
+Auditory processing disorder is often connected to weak language skills, but it also undermines phonological awareness, a critical reading skill.
+This is sometimes called phonological processing disorder.

-Phonological awareness, the ability to hear the individual sounds (phonemes) in words, is required to recognize the individual sounds in a word, identify similarities between words (as in rhyming words) and to understand the number of sounds in a word.
+Phonological awareness, the ability to hear the individual sounds (phonemes) in words, is required to recognize or isolate the individual sounds in a word, recognize similarities between words (as in rhyming words) and to identify the number of sounds in a word.

 Definition and description of phonological awareness